-Abhinav Sarje is a postdoctoral researcher in the Future Technologies Group at Berkeley Lab since September 2011.
+Abhinav Sarje is a research scientist in the Future Technologies Group at Berkeley Lab.
+He was previously a postdoctoral researcher in the same group.
 He completed his doctoral studies in computer engineering at Iowa State University.

 His research interests are in parallel algorithms and computing, high-performance scientific computing, algorithms and applications on emerging parallel architectures including multi/many core CPUs and GPUs, performance optimization, string and graph algorithms, and computational biology.

 Slim T. Chourou, Abhinav Sarje, Xiaoye Li, Elaine Chan and Alexander Hexemer, "HipGISAXS: a high-performance computing code for simulating grazing-incidence X-ray scattering data", Journal of Applied Crystallography, 2013, 46:1781-1795, doi: 10.1107/ S0021889813025843